 Most shrimps are able to resist fungal infections well, granted that they have a solid immune system.
 When shrimps are injured, are recovering from another disease, or straight after they have molted, they are particularly sensitive and likely to develop a fungal infection.

 Fungal infections are particularly hard to diagnose when they affect the internal organs of the shrimp.
 In fact, they may only be noticeable with a microscope, which is not readily available to the standard amateur shrimp keeper.

 However, fungal infections such as “Achlya” or “Saprolegnia” which affect the outer membrane of the shrimp can be visible to the naked eye in the form of white residue.
 Shrimps that have been attacked by those fungi will develop a cloud-like white growth on the outer part of their bodies.

-Not only are superficial fungal infection easier to diagnose, they are also easier to cure.
+Not only are superficial fungal infections easier to diagnose, but they are also easier to cure.
 In some cases, the shrimp will molt, and the fungal infection will disappear with the molted skin itself.

 However, if the infection is still there are several medicines, which can help you.

 API Pimafix (link to check the price on Amazon), according to API company, is completely safe with invertebrates such as snails and shrimps.
 It will not harm the biological filter – the bacteria in the biological filter are quite different from those that are found on the fish.
 It will not harm plants.